Democrats again pledge unity on finalizing $3.5 trillion spending bill despite long odds

 One alternative, floated by Democratic Sen. Ron Wyden of Oregon, would impose a tax on carbon dioxide, the primary greenhouse gas that contributes to climate change.
 Mr. Manchin told reporters he is unable to support the idea and that discussions on the topic would not move forward.

-“The carbon tax is not on the board at all right now,” he said on Tuesday.
+“The carbon tax is not on the board at all right now,” he said Tuesday.

 As currently written, the massive bill includes a trove of long-sought liberal priorities, including free community college, expanded Medicare and ambitious regulations to arrest climate change.